-There is a shopping street in the Okachimachi area called Taito-ku’s Torigoe.
-This is where you must go for eating and drinking.
+To the southeast of Okachimachi Station There is a shopping street called Okazu Yokocho (technically in the Torigoe neighborhood).
+This is the place to go for eating and drinking.
 The street features around 230 shops that sell a huge range of groceries, ready-made meals and the very traditional and well-loved okazu (sides).
-This is Japan, so eating on the street and walking is frowned upon, but luckily street-snacking is more than welcome here as there is a small designated rest area with tables and chairs, which is found near the middle of the street.
+In Japan eating on the street while walking is looked down on, but luckily street-snacking is more than welcome here as there is a small designated rest area with tables and chairs, which is found near the middle of the street.
 Eat away friends.
 Do note that most of the shops are closed on a Sunday.

 There is of course sushi to be had in this area.
 Head to Ginzo Sushi for some tasty options.
-The atmosphere of the restaurant is relaxing with piano jazz playing and there are also smoking and non-smoking seats, which can be rare to find in Tokyo.
-Go for the Sakura Nigiri Set for 790 yen, which includes 8 pieces of sushi, chawanmushi (a type of savory egg custard and prawn) and a delicious miso soup.
-Lunch sushi sets will cost you from 790 yen up to 2,600 yen.
+The atmosphere of the restaurant is relaxing with piano jazz playing.
+Go for the Sakura Nigiri Set for ¥790, which includes 8 pieces of sushi, chawanmushi (a type of savory egg custard and prawn) and a delicious miso soup.
+Lunch sushi sets will cost you from ¥790 up to ¥2,600.
 If you’re not a sushi fan, they also have a good range of other sets which include udon, grilled fish, tempura and donburi.
 Great value and great choice here.

 What to do in Okachimachi

 Let’s get some shoes.
 Told you this area was a fashion hub.
 With heaps of options at this shoe haven of an area, your feet will feel fabulous at any of these Okachimachi finds.
-Hit AbAb for a very good summer sale with pairs of shoes being reduced from 7,000 to as a little as 1,000 yen—bargain!
+Hit AbAb for a very good summer sale with pairs of shoes being reduced from ¥7,000 to as a little as ¥1,000—bargain!
 (Do be warned though, if you have a larger size of feet for a woman, you may struggle to find a shoe that fits in Japan!)

 Located near Okachimachi Station lies the Shitamatchi Museum.
 The museum displays the history and life of shitamachi (downtown).
 The first floor showcases the living space of shitamachi such as a merchant’s house and a row of tenement house flats.
 The second floor shows a range of materials that detail the history of the shitamatchi area and there is even an area where visitors can see olden-day toys.

-If you’re on the hunt for that perfect souvenir, make your way to 2k540 Aki-Oka Artisan—an alley of artisan shops and one-of-a-kind craftsmen discretely tucked away under the Yamanote tracks near Okachimachi Station.
-(There are a few good cafes on site if you need your morning fix.)
+If you’re on the hunt for that perfect souvenir, make your way to 2k540 Aki-Oka Artisan—an alley of artisan shops and one-of-a-kind craftsmen discretely tucked away under the Yamanote tracks midway between Okachimachi and Akihabara stations.
+(There are a few good cafes on site if you need your morning caffeine fix.)